infinite-options/IO-Google-Login/README.md

 - ensure keystore file is accessible in android > app folder
 - copy Info.plist file into iOS > GoogleAuthDemo folder
 - change hard coded Reverse Google URL if necessary
-- npx expo run (npx expo start won't work since IO-Google-Login is configured as an iOS and Android App) npx expo start ==> for running apps in React Native using Expo Go, Simulators OR Devices npx expo run ==> for running native apps (ie in iOS or Android)
+- npx expo run (to rebuild the app) npx expo start ==> for running apps in React Native using Expo Go, Simulators OR Devices

 Required Changes for Android Deployment